-The different types of Form 1099 are for reporting various types of income not included on Form W-2.
+You use the different Forms 1099 for reporting various types of income not on your W-2.
 You should receive most 1099s by Feb.
 1. However, these aren’t due until Feb.
 15:

 You don't provide the payer with your tax identification number, like your Social Security number (SSN).

-The tax identification number (TIN) you provide is incorrect.
+The taxpayer identification number (TIN) you provide is incorrect.

-The IRS notifies the payor that you’ve been underreporting interest or dividends.
+The IRS notifies the payer that you’ve been underreporting interest or dividends.

 You haven’t certified that you’re exempt from backup withholding.